Prosperity

 Past Pilots

-1. Risk Terrain Modeling (RTM) - is a strategy being piloted to reduce robbery incidents in specific zones for each district.
+1. Risk Terrain Modeling (RTM) - TRM is a strategy being piloted to reduce robbery incidents in specific zones for each district.
 The department looked at robbery cases, especially those involving individuals, to determine where the RTM zones should be.
 If we concentrate solely on reducing these incidents, we can easily achieve and measure our progress.
 The RTM has the potential to achieve this goal by increasing officer presence (dosage treatments), collaborating with other city departments to make physical-environment changes on city owned properties, and engaging with private property owners to make temporary or permanent improvements to their properties that can reduce the likelihood of victimization (such as better lighting, landscaping improvements, personal security measures, etc).
 This has become an on-going program when needed.

-3. Dirt Bike mitigation: this program aims to improve traffic safety by reducing the unlawful and reckless operation of dirt bikes, ATV’s, and similar vehicles.
+3. Dirt Bike mitigation: This program aims to improve traffic safety by reducing the unlawful and reckless operation of dirt bikes, ATV’s, and similar vehicles.
 This has become an on-going program.

 Key Measures & Data Analysis